listeven989/email.dev/README.md

 Figure out which people you already emailed or haven't.

-Re-setup up all your campaigns......
+Re-setup up all your campaigns.

 ......But wait.....